-So we all know that Mumbai is an extremely popular tourist destination with people travelling from all over the world to see what this great city has to offer.
+So we all know that Mumbai is an extremely popular tourist destination with people traveling from all over the world to see what this great city has to offer.
 Here, you will find the top 25 amazing things to do in Mumbai.
 In this list, there will be everything from ancient monuments to modern nightclubs and everything in between.

 1. The Kanheri Caves